cfint/a2dp-codec-tests/README.md

 The LDAC codec in High Quality mode (hq 990/909kbps) is quite good.
 Quality drops off rapidly in Standard Quality (sq 660/606kbps) and Mobile Quality (mq 330/303kbps).

 The more recent implementation of the LDAC decoder (O2C14/libldac-dec) has slightly less noise then the first implementation (hegdi/libldacdec).
+In the test results I refer to O2C14/libldac-dec as `ldacbt`, hegdi/libldacdec as `ldac`.

 The aptX codec has a very high noise floor.
 Especially in the higher frequency ranges.
 It's uncertain if this is an issue with the encoder and/or decoder.
 Perhaps some other aptX source devices may provide better results.